-- Annette is a shy, 52 year-old middle school science teacher.
+- Annette is a shy, 52-year-old middle school science teacher.
 Every morning before work, she slips on her running shoes and goes for a 5 mile run in the trails behind her home.
 She rarely talks about it.
-But she’s being running nearly every morning for 25 years.
+But she’s been running nearly every morning for 25 years.

 Which person is more accurately described as a runner?